spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 Importing data through the Command Line
 =======================================

-You can load your data into the Cubeviz application through the command line:
+You can load your data into the Cubeviz application through the command line.
+Specifying a data product is optional:

 .. code-block:: bash